 Also, it’s effortless for your clients to pass around a print newsletter.
-This will help to educate potential prospects and make them feel more comfortable coming to you, ultimately making the conversation with the customer more comfortable.
+This will help educate potential prospects and make them feel more comfortable coming to you, ultimately making the conversation more comfortable with the customer.

 Should I Expand My List?

-If you should expand your list, you should consider renting a highly responsive mailing list.
-Through this list, use the same system as above to add new contacts.
+If you expand your list, you should consider renting a highly responsive mailing list.
+Use the same system as above to add new contacts through this list.

 Using Every Door Direct Mail® (EDDM®) services to help promote your small business within your local community.
 It can be used to inform locals of a sale, a new location, coupons, and even help you send postcards.

 They even have an online tool to help map ZIP Codes and even neighborhoods.
 This makes it easier than ever to see the demographic you’re reaching.